ship-it-mind/cipher-chatbot/README.md

 Wit is a natural language processing engine, It helps understand text and extract entities.
 And it makes the process of creating bots or apps that talk to people easier.
 In the scope of this project, we will use wit to understand the messages that will be sent by our users.

 ### FastAPI
-FastAPI is a modern, fast (high-performance), web framework for building APIs.
+FastAPI is a modern, fast (high-performance), a web framework for building APIs.
 It’s very fast, intuitive, and easy to use.
 And it provides automatic swagger docs (Yaaaaay).

 ## Design the user interaction and cover the basic scenarios

 This is usually the most important step in building a chatbot because it has a big impact on the user experience with the chatbot.
 So this step needs to be every revisited every now and then to ensure a good conversation flow and experience.
-In this tutorial we will not focus on this part and we will use a basic conversation flow like below.
+In this tutorial, we will not focus on this part and we will use a basic conversation flow like below.

 First Time Encrypting Scenario